Odzen/TCPCustomFileServer/README.md

 - `=message <string message>` - broadcast message to everyone in the channel
 - `=file <file>` - broadcast file to every client on the channel
 - `=exit` - disconnects from the server.

+## Endpoints
+The server also has two open endpoints to receive and handle HTTP requests.
+The first one `/clients` shows which clients are connected and subscribed to specific channels.
+The second one `/files` shows file delivery statistics.
+This means that this server can also work as an API for any view.
+The port for listening to HTTP requests has to be different from the port for listening to TCP connections.